Leneord1/SWE4713_Group1_SPR2026/README.md

 ~~~
 ## Github Rules
 ~~~
-As of right now, I don't have any workflows setup, so all code should be uploaded to a personal branch then merged to develop.

 Once the workflows are setup, upload the code to your repository, wait for the tests to complete.
 If they have passed, merge to develop.
 ~~~